ZDohaim/ECE445-MTD-Tracker/notebooks/Daniel/README.md

 # 2025-09-10 - Proposal Creation
 Meeting to start creating proposal documentation
 - Daniel: Visual aid and a block diagram.
+- Brainstormed what the block diagram needs and what components we should consider using.

 # 2025-09-14 - Block Diagram and Visual Aid
 - Visual Aid